Spiritual Leadership in the Home: leadership through love and example

 Gramma Great picking haskap berries the beginning of June.

-While haskaps have grown wild since time immemorial, they only started being scientifically bred and cultivated in the 1950’s – (appropriately) in Siberia.
+While haskaps have grown wild since time immemorial, they only started being scientifically bred and cultivated in the 1950’s – in Siberia (appropriately).
 Since then, Japan and Canada joined the party, and many commercial varieties popular today were developed right here in our own backyard, at the University of Saskatchewan in Saskatoon – improving size and taste.
 “U of Sask” is renowned for global leadership in water security and agricultural sciences.
 Go Riders!

 They are the ultimate superfood, and we don’t have to import them from some tropical climate.
 They grow right here, in your own backyard!